band/bashlibs/thebook/README.md

 support many development needs, here the focus shifts to managing separate libraries supporting those various needs.

-At bottom, it recognizes three needs of a Shell developer independent of their own application development families.
+At bottom, we recognize three needs of a Shell developer independent of their own application development families.

 - backing up functions, libraries, and ancillary files: images,